thiswillbeyourgithub/AnnA_Anki_neuronal_Appendix/README.md

 ## TODO
 ### pandas and optimization
 * write the code as a python file with function
-* rename it AnnI : Anki neural network Interface
+* rename it AnnA : Anki neural network Appendix
 * use ankiconnect instead of that dumb way to access the db..., the file "ankiconnect.py" contains all you need, but you have to do a PR to add flagging and burying of cards, or just add a way to call "exec" from ankiconnect
 * add a setting to specify if you want to use sfld or flds
 * use merge to find quickly the deckname of a card and its notetype, the current way is way too slow for no good reason